DNA evidence in the O. J. Simpson murder trial: John Gerdes

 Dr. John Gerdes testified from August 2–4 and August 7, 1995.
 Prior to his testimony, the prosecution asked to limit his testimony to just evidence of contamination in this case only but Judge Ito allowed him to testify about other cases of contamination as well, which they said would be misleading to the jury.
 During direct examination he testified "The LAPD crime lab has a substantial contamination problem.
 It is chronic in the sense that it doesn't go away."
 Gerdes testified that because of the LAPD's history of contamination, he would not consider any of the PCR results, in this case, valid because they were done by the LAPD.
 He testified that both the state department and Cellmark diagnostics had made cross-contamination errors in the past too.
 He testified their PCR results are not valid either because the evidence they tested went "through the LAPD" for packaging and shipping.
 The three RFLP matches he admitted were valid.

-Prior to his cross-examination, journalists had already observed his testimony was unreliable as he was clearly pandering to defense, noting the only three DNA tests he said were valid were the same three the defense claimed were planted.
+Prior to his cross-examination, the prosecution felt his testimony was unreliable and pandering to defense, noting the only three DNA tests he said were valid were the same three the defense claimed were planted.
 If he had said those were the result of contamination, he would have contradicted the defenses corruption claim.
 His claim that “you can no longer have any scientific confidence in” a newly available RFLP match linking Ron Goldman to Simpson's Bronco because the tow-truck driver had stolen items from it was also mentioned as proof he was pandering.
 They claim the reason Gerdes said that is because earlier he said RFLP results are not susceptible to contamination because the amount of DNA needed for that test is too large but the defense claimed those three exhibits were planted.
 Now the prosecution had a new RFLP match to Goldman's blood in the Bronco that couldn't be explained by contamination or fraud, so Gerdes made that claim instead.